stanmaz/BBOalert/README.md

 It is recommended to provide all overcalls in optional code blocks for each possible opening.
 This will allow you to unselect portions of code if necessary.

+Optional blocks of data can be used also for :
+- vulnerability-dependent openings by using @v or @v tags
+- seat-dependent openings by using @1 @2 @3 and @4 tags

-Optional blocks of data can be used also for vulnerability-dependent openings.
-The selection is done automatically if the block name contains @n or @v tag.
-This selection can be manually overridden by the user during the game.
+The selection is done automatically if the block name contains any @ tag.
+This selection can be then manually overridden by the user during the game.
+Combinig tags is allowed.
+In this example :

+    Option,Opening @v@3@4

+the option will be enabled if vulnerable in 3rd or 4th seat.

 Options can be selected with a menu which is normally hidden.
 To toggle the display of this menu, use the 'Options' button.